oodata-de/dbt_projects/README.md

 - Constraints are contracts.
 If constraints fail, models are not materialized.
 - You may want to store or publish the results of the data source freshness check.
 Capture the result or extract it from the JSON files generated by the execution and publish it.
 - The `source` function allows you to reference a table or view that has not been created by dbt.
 Source is just made of a metadata definition in a YAML file
+- Sources make it possible to name and describe the data loaded into your warehouse by your Extract and Load tools.
+Help defines linage of data, test assumptions about source data and calculate freshness of your source data.
+Using sources unlocks the ability to run source freshness reporting to make sure your raw data isn't stale.
+Defined in .yml files nested under a sources: key.
+By default, schema will be the same as name.
+Add schema only if you want to use a source name that differs from the existing schema
+- It's important that your freshness jobs run frequently enough to snapshot data latency in accordance with your SLAs.
+EG If your SLA is 1 hour, run source snapshot every 30 minutes.
+Set source freshness snapshots to 30 minutes to check for source freshness, then run a job which rebuilds every hour to rebuild model.
+This setup retrieves all the models and rebuild them in one attempt if their source freshness has expired.